unsw-se3011/SENG3011_Neon/Reports/DesignDetail.md

 ## API Module Development

+### Web Server

+We are decide to develop a WEB API using REST base communication and secure by HTTP via SSL (HTTPS).

 ### Designing the API

 Design details discuss in our group meetings, and we are following these steps: